 1. Life Changes Disrupting Your Arrangement

 Purchasing a home always involves some element of risk, but when you’re doing so with a friend, there’s far more outside of your control.
 You may be sure that you’ll be able to keep up with your portion of the monthly mortgage payments, but can you say the same for your friend?
 Even if your friend intends to make timely payments, there’s always the chance that a major life change could get in the way.

 Losing a job or facing a medical emergency could create a huge financial setback, making it difficult or impossible to pay back the money you’ve borrowed.
 If your friend is unable to keep up with your monthly mortgage payments, you’ll be on the hook.
-When co-borrowing, you’re both held responsible, and failing to pay back the money on time will cause your credit score to take a crippling blow.

 Keep in mind that buying a home is a major undertaking.
 Right now, you and your friend may be psyched to take on this joint venture, but what if your circumstances change?
 A mortgage is a 15- to 30-year commitment, and it’s likely that your lifestyle will be different well before your mortgage comes to term.
 If your friend decides to get married or take a job elsewhere, you may not be able to afford to maintain the home independently.